-During the period, none of the Directors had significant contracts with the Company or any other body corporate other than their contracts of service (2021: none).
+During the year, none of the Directors had significant contracts with the Company or any other body corporate other than their contracts of service with TWUL (2022: none).

 15. Immediate and ultimate parent and controlling party

 The immediate parent company of Thames Water Utilities Finance plc is Thames Water Utilities Limited, a company incorporated in the United Kingdom, which owns 100% of the issued share capital of the Company and is the smallest group to consolidate these financial statements.